royces9/sqlmp/README.md

 ------
 ##### `export <directory> Opt<playlist>`
-List the files of the currently highlighted playlist, or a playlist given as a second argument to a textfile in `directory`.
+List the files of the currently highlighted playlist, or a playlist given as a second argument, to a textfile in `directory`.

 ------
 ##### `exportall <directory>`